1980 United States presidential debates: Format

 The debate started at 10:00 p.m.
 EDT, and lasted for one hour.
 Anderson and Reagan both received six questions.
 They were given two and a half minutes to answer each question, as well as one minute and 15 seconds to rebut.
 Closing statements could be as long as three minutes.

-Second presidential debate (Music Hall)
+October 28: Second presidential debate (Music Hall)

-The second debate was held on October 28 in Cleveland, Ohio's Music Hall.
-The debate was held only a week before Election Day.
+The second presidential debate took place on Tuesday, October 28, 1980, at the Music Hall in Cleveland, Ohio.
 Carter and Reagan were the only invitees.
+Reagan's most notable moments include using the phrase "There you go again" and asking whether or not Americans were better off than they were four years ago.
 CNN attempted to include Anderson from the Constitution Hall in Washington, D.C.
 CNN's Daniel Schorr read the same questions to Anderson.
 They then aired Anderson's live responses along with tape delay of Carter and Reagan's responses, despite technical difficulties.

-Reagan's most notable moments include using the phrase "There you go again" and asking whether or not Americans were better off than they were four years ago.